drquinn/drquinn.github.com/_posts/2013-10-25-Resolve-HTML5-Video-SharePoint-2010.md

 	<!DOCTYPE html>

 Which must be done in the master page.
-First thing I tried was taking a copy of v4.master, uploading it to the master page Gallery, and pointing the site to use it.
+First thing I tried was taking a copy of v4.master, uploading it to the master page gallery, and pointing the site to use it.
 Well the page failed with:

 "The base type [some class] is not allowed for this page.
 The type is not registered as safe." blah blah error.